dan-fritchman/Thesis/content.md

 The center location dictating `cx` and `cy` attributes are the sole schema-relevant attributes of a dot-circle.
 All other attributes such as the radius `r` are not part of the schema, and may be any valid SVG value.

 While powerful visual aids and a notional part of the schematic-schema, `Dot`s _do not_ have semantic meaning in schematics.
 They are entirely a visual aid.
-Schematic importers _shall not_ imbue them with meaning.
-I.e. any valid schematic with any combination of `Dot`s yields an identical circuit with _any other_ combination of `Dot`s.
+Any valid schematic with any combination of `Dot`s yields an identical circuit with _any other_ combination of `Dot`s.

 The primary editor application infers `Dot`s at load time, and uses those stored in SVG as a check.
 This process includes: